U.S. official says 'very hard' to get Iran nuclear deal

 It is the third round of Iran negotiations in Geneva since October.

 "These negotiations are difficult," the official said.
 "They are tough.
 There are moments of tension.
-There are moments of even humour, occasionally."
+There are moments of even humor, occasionally."

 Responding to U.S. and Israeli critics of the proposed sanctions relief for the Islamic Republic, the official said the proposed relief on offer to Tehran is "quite small."